Elstree Screen Arts Academy

 Elstree Screen Arts Academy (formerly Elstree University Technical College) is a university technical college (UTC) located in Borehamwood, Hertfordshire, England, which opened in September 2013.
 The UTC specialises in behind-the-scenes media production, digital communications and entertainment technologies with a curriculum that is designed to ensure strong foundations in fundamental academic subjects and build on these with vocational, expressive and industry relevant studies.

-The UTC's lead sponsor is the University of Hertfordshire; other sponsors include Elstree Studios.
-The UTC occupies newly developed buildings on Elstree Way.
+The school's lead sponsor is the University of Hertfordshire; other sponsors include Elstree Studios.
+It occupies newly developed buildings on Studio Way.
 The conversion was designed by Ellis Williams Architects and was undertaken by Willmott Dixon Interiors.

 Educational vision

 Elstree Screen Arts Academy offers full-time technically orientated courses to 600 students aged 14–19.
 A range of courses have a focus on technical skills, trades, crafts and technologies that support the entertainment, film, television, theatre, visual arts and digital communication industries.

 Partners

 Elstree Screen Arts Academy is supported by employers such as Elstree Studios, BBC, Apples & Snakes, MOBO Awards and Apps for Good and is supported by Skillset, Hertfordshire County Council, Hertsmere Borough Council, Hertfordshire Chamber of Commerce & Industry, The Watford UTC, The Grange Academy, The Harefield Academy and Hertswood Academy.